top of page

 Working Papers

 Hunt, Charles and David Fontana.
-2022.
+2024.
 “Do Voters Prefer Local Candidates?
 Multimethod Evidence from the U.S. Senate.”
-Under Review.
+Revised and Resubmitted at Political Behavior.

 Kettler, Jaclyn, Charles Hunt, Brendan Glavin, Michael J. Malbin, and Keith E. Hamm.
-2022.
+2024.
 “State Party Organizations, Independent Expenditures, and Spending Strategies.”
+In Progress.

 Recent Conference Papers